wiasesalvo/Landing/docs/providers.md

 - **qwen2.5-coder:7b** - More capable for complex tasks
 - **qwen2.5-coder:13b+** - Maximum capability

-## PersistenceAI Zen
+## PersistenceAI Zero

-PersistenceAI Zen is a curated list of models that have been tested and verified by the PersistenceAI team.
+PersistenceAI Zero is a curated list of models that have been tested and verified by the PersistenceAI team.

-1. Run `/connect` and select "PersistenceAI Zen"
+1. Run `/connect` and select "PersistenceAI Zero"
 2. Visit the authentication page
 3. Sign in and get your API key
 4. Paste the key in PersistenceAI